inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 	A MODERN FABLE

-Aesop's fables and other traditional children's stories involve allegory far too subtle for the youth of today.
+Aesop's fables and other traditional children's stories involve allegory far too subtle for the th of today.
 Children need an updated message with contemporary circumstance and plot line, and short enough to suit today's minute attention span.